Skip to main content

 • 1) Review the Nutrition Label (like the one above) and check for the ‘Polyols’ section.
 This could also be called ‘Erythritol’ or ‘Xylitol’.

-• 2) Subtract the number found in the 'Polyols' from the ‘Total Carbohydrates’ section.
+• 2) Subtract the number found in the 'Polyols' from the ‘Total Carbohydrates’ section for one serving.

 Here's an Example: